afterroe_logo_rgb

 In Florida

-After Roe, abortion will be illegal after the 15th week of pregnancy.
+After Roe, abortion is illegal after a fetal heartbeat can be detected.
 Hear from Florida Family Policy Council about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws.

 Connect with Florida Family Policy Council